 The typical journey for someone describing themselves as a ‘Bitcoiner’ is that they ‘came for the price action, but stayed for the revolution’.
 After this, defending Bitcoin becomes akin to defending the invention of the wheel.
 When they understand the benefits of sound money it shifts their outlook on capital accumulation and protection.

-The best evidence that Bitcoin captures people's imaginations can be seen in how widely it's been adopted.
-Around 1.5 per cent of the world's population are estimated to own some amount of Bitcoin, and a lot of those people have held (referred to as ‘hodled’) Bitcoin for a good period of time.
+The best evidence that Bitcoin captures people’s imaginations can be seen in how widely it’s been adopted.
+Around 1.5 per cent of the world’s population are estimated to own some amount of Bitcoin, and a lot of those people have held (referred to as ‘hodled’) Bitcoin for a good period of time.
 The result is that this asset, which was worthless 12 years ago, has a current market cap in excess of $1.2 trillion (£900 billion).
 Bitcoin is currently jockeying for position as the 13th biggest currency behind the Swiss Franc, which has long been considered to be the most stable currency in the global economy.
-Who knows where it will rank in the future.